Cloud Ops All things related to operating in the cloud.

 When workflows are templated and centrally updated best practices can be automatically designed into new ventures.
 This equates to instant operational excellence without the use of experienced professionals.

 The companies below enable you to automate workflows by stitching together two or more SaaS services without the need to know how to code:

 IFTTT: Recipes on IFTTT are the easy way to automate your world.
 Connect the apps and devices you love with “if this, then that” statements.

 Automate.io: Integrate your cloud applications.
 Automate marketing, sales and business processes.

 FlowXO: Automations and integrations, focused on messaging.

 Microsoft Flow: Create automated workflows between your favorite apps and services to get notifications, synchronize files, collect data, and more.

 IBM App Connect: Use event-based triggers and actions to automate your workflow.

-Notes: If you need a review on business processes, then I recommend The Process Audit by Michael Hammer.
+Notes: If you need a review on business processes, then I recommend The Process Audit by Michael Hammer and Liberate Your Team with Clearer Processes by Elizabeth Doty.
+If you are still trying to wrap your mind around digital transformation and automation, then this brief article by Narjeet Soni will help.
 And, if you need a free online flow chart maker, I recommend Draw.io .
 (You can find nice tutorials on how to make a flow charts and gantt charts here: